-- 1) Students will be able to analyze, evaluate, or solve problems when given a set of circumstances or data.
-This common core objective will be assessed in the departmental final exam for all sections of Math 1314. - 2) In written, oral, and/or visual communication, A&M-Commerce students will communicate in a manner appropriate to audience and occasion, with an evident message and organizational structure.
-This common core objective will be assessed using common class activities/projects with class discussion over functions, sequences, logarithmic or exponential functions for all sections of Math 1314. - 3) Students will be able understand and utilize mathematical functions and empirical principles and processes.
+1) Students will be able to analyze, evaluate, or solve problems when given a set of circumstances, data, texts, or art.
+This common core objective will be assessed in the departmental final exam for all sections of Math 1314.

+In written, oral, and/or visual communication, A&M-Commerce students will communicate in a manner appropriate to audience and occasion, with an evident message and organizational structure.
+This common core objective will be assessed using common class activities/projects with class discussion over functions, sequences, logarithmic or exponential functions for all sections of Math 1314.

+3) Students will be able to interpret, test and demonstrate principles revealed in empirical data and/or observable facts.
 This common core objective will be assessed using common class activities/projects with discussion over functions, homework, exam and departmental final exam for all sections of Math 1314.